The Blazing World (film)

 The Blazing World is a 2021 American fantasy horror-thriller film written and directed by Carlson Young (in her feature film directorial debut) and co-written by Pierce Brown.
 The film stars Udo Kier, Dermot Mulroney, Vinessa Shaw, Soko, John Karna, Young and Edith González in her final film role before her death in 2019.
 The film is loosely inspired by Margaret Cavendish's 1666 work of the same name.
 In 2018, Young wrote, directed and starred in the short film of the same name, prior to expanding the basis and ideas for the full-length film.
 It is the first in a planned trilogy of films entitled Saturn Returns.

 Plot

 Margaret, having endured the tragic loss of her twin sister Elizabeth due to a drowning accident in their childhood, grapples with persistent suicidal ideation even in her adulthood.
-Upon returning to her family home, she experiences a transition to an alternate dimension where remains the possibility of Elizabeth’s continued existence.
+Upon returning to her family home, she experiences a transition to an alternate dimension where Elizabeth may still be alive.